golimpio/recipe-finder/README.md

 This application provides a lightweight RESTful API using the Java API for RESTful Web Services (JAX-RS) on top of an embedded Jetty (based on the Heroku template for JAX-RS).

+A deployed version is running and hosted on: [http://recipe-finder.herokuapp.com/](http://recipe-finder.herokuapp.com/)

 ### Frameworks